Reviewing U.S. Global Investors Inc. (GROW)'s and Victory Capital Holdings Inc. (NASDAQ:VCTR)'s results | New Business Observer

 Analyst Ratings

-The next table highlights the delivered recommendations and ratings for U.S. Global Investors Inc. and Victory Capital Holdings Inc.
+U.S. Global Investors Inc. and Victory Capital Holdings Inc. Recommendations and Ratings are available on the next table.

 |Sell Ratings